 Other possible symptoms of primary immunodeficiency include:

 Genetic tests can identify genetic mutations linked to some types of primary immunodeficiency.
-In the past, genetic testing was only available in clinical trials.
-However, many tests are now commercially available.
+In the past, genetic testing was available only in clinical trials, but now many tests are commercially available.
 Talk to your healthcare provider about the risks and benefits of genetic testing.

 Early diagnosis with newborn screening allows the family and healthcare team to take steps that can prevent severe infections and complications.